sidneyrod/convertercurrency/README.md

 - EUR to BRL;
 - BRL to EUR;

-You just need to access the link below to access the page:
+You just need to click the link below to access the page:

 <p className="text-light"><a href="https://sidconvertercurrency.netlify.app/"
 target="_blank" rel="noreferrer">CONVERTER CURRENCY</a></p>